eliihen/web-worker/README.md

-# Why shoud I use it?
+# Why should I use it?
 Sometimes you need to work with huge amounts of data in the browser.
 You don't want to, but someone forced your hand.
 Maybe you need to sort 600 rows of data, calculate some numbers based on every single value in the array, or some other really heavy task.
 Boom, you have 5+ second browser freezes.
 This is because *everything* in javascript runs in a single thread, so if something is blocking, everything is blocked.
 A solution was worked out quite some time ago called web workers, but have not reached widespread adoption because of their limitations and difficulty to implement.

 This project aims to make working with web workers a whole lot easier.

 ## How do I use it?
 It's really easy.
 Think angular promises and you'll be good.
 Execute code like this:
 ```
   WebWorker.run(function (message) {
     var result = [];

     // Really resource-intensive code involving result

     return result;

     }).then(function (result) {